 I-Fen Huang received her MA from National Taiwan University (2002), specializing in Chinese painting and textile.
 In 2001 she co-organized an exhibition for a private collection in Taiwan and co-authored the catalogue Enchanting Images: Late Chinese Painting and Calligraphy from the Shih-t'ou Shu-wu Collection.
 She started her study in US at New York University and worked as a graduate intern at the International Center of Photography in New York (2003-2004) before coming to Brown.
 Since joining the program here, she has continued her work on pictorial textile of late imperial China.
 Part of her research is presented at the Tenth Biennial Symposium of Textile Society of America (2006): “Wife’s Works, Husband’s Words: An Album of Gu Family Embroidery from Late Imperial China.”
 Focusing on the Gu family style embroidery made in seventeenth-century Shanghai and other regions in southeast China in the succeeding two centuries, her dissertation will explore issues such as the commodification of literati culture, and interrelationship between needlecraft and gender in late imperial China.

-Alexis Jackson is a first year student studying Medieval architecture and material culture.
+Alexis Jackson is studying Medieval architecture and material culture.
 She received her B.A. with honors from the University of Pennsylvania in 2012, where she studied European History, Art History, and Classical Studies.
-In 2011, she participated in the Saronic Harbors Archaeological Research Project, studying the Bronze Age Aegean, which inspired her interest in archaeology.
-Alexis’ interests include the study of medieval hospitals and monastic outbuildings (such as hospitals and guesthouses).
-She is particularly interested in the utilization of GIS and emerging technologies in the re-imaging and re-evaluation of monastic space.
+In 2011, she participated in the Saronic Harbors Archaeological Research Project, studying the Bronze Age Aegean, which inspired her interest in landscape archaeology.
+In 2013, she excavated with the University of L’Aquila at the site of Amiternum, in the Abruzzo region of Italy.
+Alexis’ interests include the study of how medieval hospitals and monastic outbuildings relate to the greater (physical and social) monastic landscape in the Middle Ages.
+As an S4 Fellow, she is also particularly interested in the utilization of GIS technologies in the re-imaging and re-evaluation of monastic spaces and landscapes.

 Ruth W. Lo is a Ph.D. candidate studying the history of architecture and urbanism.
 She holds a B.A. in Architecture and a B.A. in Italian Studies from the University of California, Berkeley, where she spent a year studying at the University of Bologna in Italy.
-She worked at Steven Holl Architects for several years prior to returning to graduate school at Cornell University, where she received her M.A. in the History of Architecture and Urban Development.
-Her current research is on food, architecture, and urban planning of Rome during the first decades of the twentieth century.
+She worked at Steven Holl Architects prior to returning to graduate school at Cornell University, where she received her M.A. in the History of Architecture and Urban Development.
+Her current research is on food, architecture, and urban planning of Rome during the first half of the twentieth century.
+Ruth is the Donald and Maria Cox Pre-Doctoral Rome Prize Fellow in Modern Italian Studies at the American Academy in Rome during academic years 2013-2015.

-Emilia Mickevicius is a first year student studying the history and theory of photography.
-She received a B.A. with Honors from the University of Chicago in 2011, where she studied art history and visual art.
+Emilia Mickevicius is studying the history of photography in relation to modern and contemporary art.
+She received her B.A. with Honors from the University of Chicago in 2011, where she studied art history and visual art.
 In her undergraduate thesis she examined the modernist photographer Paul Strand’s The Mexican Portfolio and subsequent film projects.
 She also interned at the Art Institute of Chicago in the departments of Prints & Drawings and Photography.
-Emmy’s interests include western American landscape photography and the historical formulation and usage of terms such as picturesque and documentary; the legacy and impact of the 1975 George Eastman House show New Topographics; the rise of color in art photography; and the relationship of photography to other media, especially film and painting.
+Emmy’s interests include the representation of landscape and environment, the legacy of the 1975 George Eastman House exhibition New Topographics, the rise of color in art photography, directorial and tableau photographs, and art theory and criticism.

 Emily Chace Morash